Mississippi homecoming queen boots game-winning extra point

 Kaylee Foster was crowned homecoming queen of Ocean Springs High School before Friday night’s football game.

-Local news outlets report she then put on her football uniform and then kicked the winning field goal Friday to lead her team to victory over George County High School.
+She then put on her football uniform and later kicked the winning extra point to lead her team to a 13-12 victory over George County High School, local news outlets reported.

 Foster kicked two field goals earlier, giving her a majority of the team’s points.

-Note: This story has been corrected to show that Foster kicked a game-winning extra point, not field goal.